cebrouillard/WebDev-Practice/README.md

 # WebDev-Practice
-Practice with typescript,HTML, and CSS
+Practice with TypeSript/JavaScript, HTML, and CSS